This website provides information for general purposes only.Read our full disclaimer

 • supporting documents for companies, trusts or family structures

-Banco de Portugal's consumer banking materials explain that banks need identification and beneficial-owner information when opening accounts.
+Banco de Portugal's account-opening guidance explains that banks need identification and beneficial-owner information when opening accounts.

 Wire-transfer planning